-Foreign exchange fluctuations continue to affect revenues and is an inherent risk when doing business in other currencies.
-Overall, the fluctuation and increase in foreign exchange for the U.S. dollar sales had a positive impact
+Foreign exchange fluctuations continue to affect sales and are an inherent risk when doing business in other currencies.
+Overall, the fluctuation and increase in foreign exchange for the U.S. dollar sales had a positive impact in the fiscal.

 EARNED REVENUE